The belief that laughter heals the mind has been around for centuries. And why not?

 Humor also may function as an adaptive ego defense by enabling people to perceive the comical absurdity in highly challenging situations.
 In this respect, humor serves as both a defense mechanism and a way of coping with adversity.

-While more research is sorely needed, extant literature suggests that humor may have many benefits among patients, such as enhanced immunity and positive emotions, improved interpersonal relationships, reduced pain, and increased positive emotions (see review by Gelkopf, 2011).
+While more research is sorely needed, extant literature suggests that humor may have many benefits among patients, such as enhanced immunity and positive emotions, improved interpersonal relationships, reduced pain, and increased positive emotions (Gelkopf, 2011).

 However, most evidence proposing a link between humor and improved health is anecdotal.
 For example, among physicians who do the exceedingly difficult work of treating cancer patients, humor has been reported as beneficial for patients, doctors, and relationships between the two (Joshua, Cotroneo, & Clarke, 2005).